Tucson Presidio museum

 $5 per child and chaperones free

-During your on-site visit your class will be broken into smaller groups to rotate through 4-6 stations that may include the following:
+During your on-site visit your class will usually be broken into smaller groups to rotate through 4 stations that may include the following (depending on volunteer availability):

-The minimum grade level for the Morning Muster is 3rd grade and no more than 3 classes per school due to the high interest in our programs.
+The minimum grade level for the Morning Muster is 3rd grade.
 The cost is $5 per student and chaperones are free.
 Information on our need based scholarships available upon request.

-A Presidio Museum staff member/volunteer will make two appointments with your group.
-The first will be for an in-person or virtual visit at your location for a 30-45 minute age-appropriate presentation covering the Presidio Museum and its history.
-The second will be for the on-site portion of the field trip.
+A Presidio Trust staff member/volunteer will make two appointments with your group.
+The first will be for an in-person or virtual visit at your location for a 30-45 minute age-appropriate presentation covering the history of the Presidio Museum.
+The second will be for the on-site portion of the field trip on a Friday.
 This field trip supports Common Core curriculum for Arizona 3rd and 4th graders.

 For the on-site portion of your field trip your group will arrive at the Presidio and receive a brief recap of the history of the Presidio and Tucson.
-Then your group will be broken into smaller groups to rotate through several stations for approximately 4 hours.
-Stations may include the following (based on volunteer and staff availability):
+Then your group will be broken into smaller groups to rotate through several stations for approximately 3.5 hours.
+Stations may include the following (based on volunteer availability)

 • Tinsmithing activity and blacksmithing demo